KrunalGupta02/Assignment-3/README.md

 ## Assignment Task of Elevatifier

-# For installing in your PC kidnly do the below steps
+# For running this project in your PC kindly follow the below steps

 ## Getting Started

 Firstly, clone the repository: